IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key.rst

 Parameters
 ----------

-  tags (False, list, None)
+  vault (True, list, None)
-    Key-value pairs associated with the key.
+    (Required for new resource) ID of the Vault where the entity is to be created in.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  vault (True, list, None)
-    (Required for new resource) ID of the Vault where the entity is to be created in.

-  description (False, str, None)
-    Description of the managed key.

-  instance_id (True, str, None)
-    (Required for new resource) The ID of the UKO instance this resource exists in.

   label (True, str, None)